MichaelCG8/KShot/doc/user_guide.md

 *This section describes how to pair displays with a controller, how to set times 1 and 2, and how to change the controller password.*

 Follow the instructions in **Basic Usage** to power on the controller.
-The controller will act like a WiFi router.
+The controller will act like a WiFi access point.
 Using a laptop or mobile phone, go to your WiFi settings and connect to the network named KShot-Controller-*xxxx* where *xxxx* is a four digit number.
 The default password is KShot-Pass-*xxxx* which can **and should** be changed.